strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 title: Getting Started with BASH
 ---

-# Some Basic BASH Commands to Get You Started With the Command Line
+## Some Basic BASH Commands to Get You Started With the Command Line

-The command line is a great way to quickly and efficiently work with files, and often it's the only way to accomplish certain tasks.
+The command line is a great way to quickly and efficiently work with files, and sometimes it's the only way to accomplish certain tasks.
 If you're not already familiar with BASH (Bourne-Again SHell), this post is a very quick and dirty review of some command and shortcuts to get you started navigating your computer from the command line.
-Open up your terminal on macOS or any flavor of Linux (I can't guarantee this will work in Windows Powershell.
-Only Windows 10 has a BASH shell).
+Open up your terminal on macOS or any flavor of Linux (I can't guarantee these commands will work with Windows Powershell.
+FYI only Windows 10 has a BASH shell).

 ### Some Basic Commands
+There are a handful of bash commands you will use often, so let's get familiar with them right off the bat.

 **PWD** - You can also print the directory you are in using _pwd_ (print working directory): `pwd`

 **LS** - View the contents of your current directory with _ls_: `ls`.
 You can view a long-form list with `ls -l` or view hidden files with `ls -a`.